 Legislative Policy Committees

-Legislative Policy Committee members, their chairs, vice-chairs, and board liaisons are appointed each year by the League president.
+Legislative Policy Committee chairs, vice-chairs, and members are appointed annually by the League president.
 Any city official is eligible to serve on a Policy Committee, and appointments are usually based upon a city official’s support and advocacy of the League’s adopted Legislative Action Agenda, participation at meetings, Legislative Action Day, and other legislative-related activities.
-The Policy Committees meet in August, September, October and November to discuss potential legislative priorities.
 There are currently five standing legislative policy committees:

 Finance, Taxation and Personnel Committee